-The Portland Rum Riot erupted on June 2, 1855, when the city’s Irish working-class residents found out their teetotaling, saloon-raiding mayor was storing $1,600 worth of liquor at City Hall.
+The Portland Rum Riot erupted on June 2, 1855, when the city’s Irish working-class residents found out something about their teetotaling, saloon-raiding mayor, Neal Dow.
+He had stashed $1,600 worth of booze at City Hall.

 At 5 p.m. that day, about 200 people gathered outside City Hall, hoping to see Mayor Neal Dow arrested.
 Dow had spearheaded passage of the Maine Laws, which outlawed alcohol exactly four years earlier.
 “Hypocrite,” cried the crowd.